atsushieno/aap-core/README.md

 ## Hosting AAP

+We have AAP native API documentation hosted at: https://androidaudioplugin.web.app/references/native/ .
+It is not strictly in sync with the repository, let us know if you noticed that it is not up to date enough.
+Also right not it only provides the API structure without any documentation comments.

 We have an AAP proof-of-concept host in `java/samples/aaphostsample` directory.

 AAP plugins are queried via `AudioPluginHost.queryAudioPluginServices()` which subsequently issues `PackageManager.queryIntentServices()`, connected using binder. `aaphostsample` issues queries and lists only remote AAPs.